 In 1843 Colonel Jacob Snively, with the nod-and-wink consent of the Republic of Texas, set out to raid a Mexican caravan traveling through Texas on the Santa Fe Trail between Independence, Missouri and Santa Fe, New Mexico.
 Snively was, in a word, a privateer.
 The Snively raiders (among them Captain Shapley Prince Ross, father of Sul Ross) agreed to share their booty with the republic.
 But along the way to wealth the United States accused the Snively expedition of being illegally on U.S. soil; the Republic of Texas accused the United States of illegally crossing onto Texas soil to order the raiders to disarm.
 Then dissent flared among the raiders themselves.
 The Snively expedition split into factions.
 Snively resigned his command but later was reelected.
 By the time Snively’s faction finally found a Mexican caravan to raid, his faction was too reduced in strength to take on the soldiers guarding the caravan.
 On August 5, 1843 at abandoned Bird’s Fort, the snakebitten Snively expedition disbanded.

-In the clip, from the Telegraph and Texas Register, Coffee’s Station was a trading post on the Red River.
+In the clip above, from the Telegraph and Texas Register, Coffee’s Station was a trading post on the Red River.
 The Register was the first newspaper with any permanence in the Republic of Texas.
 It was founded in San Felipe de Austin in 1835 but in 1837 moved to the new capital of Houston.

 Abandoned Bird’s Fort made more history the next month.